jamessimone/apex-rollup/README.md

 <details>
   <summary>Expand for Grandparent rollup info</summary>

-[Check out the Wiki article for more information on Grandparent rollups](<../../wiki/Configuring-Grandparent-(or-Greater)-Rollups>), or follow along here -
+[Check out the Wiki article for more information on Grandparent rollups](<../../wiki/Configuring-Grandparent-(or-Greater)-Rollups>), the [Wiki article for Ultimate Parent Rollups](../../wiki/Configuring-Hierarchy-Ultimate-Parent-Rollups) or follow along here -

 It's not all that uncommon, especially with custom objects, to get into the practice of rolling up values from one object merely so that _another_ parent object can receive _those_ rolled up values; that is to say, we occasionally use intermediate objects in order to roll values up from a grandchild record to a grandparent (and there's no need to stop there; it's totally possible to want to roll up values from great-grandchildren to the great-grandparent record, and so on).
 Apex Rollup offers the never-before-seen functionality of skipping the intermediate records so that you can go directly to the ultimate parent object.
 This is supported through the invocable rollup actions, as well as through the CMDT-based rollup approach by filling out the optional field `Grandparent Relationship Field Path`: